 The prices on the Ultimate Rewards travel portal were less than stellar.
 The total cost of a 5-day rental was 21,780 Chase Ultimate Rewards points – almost the same price as the round-trip flight!

 Keep in mind, with the Chase Sapphire Reserve card, Chase Ultimate Rewards points are worth 1.5 cents per point.
-If you have the Chase Sapphire Preferred or Chase Ink Business Preferred card, your Chase Ultimate Rewards are worth 1.25 cents per point, so the car rental would have been even more.
+If you have the Chase Sapphire Preferred Card or Chase Ink Business Preferred Credit Card, your Chase Ultimate Rewards are worth 1.25 cents per point, so the car rental would have been even more.
 But either way, Chase Ultimate Rewards are valuable, so you want find good way to use them!

 Not wanting to pay so many points, I decided to check out the pricing on Hertz.com.
 A few years ago, after reading a Million Mile Secrets post on car rentals, I became a USAA member.
 While mostly known for offering services to members of the military and their families, anyone can join USAA to take advantage of some of their features, like discounts on car rentals!